 I am frequently asked if there are any natural alternatives to anti-malarial medication.
 While there are some interesting herbs currently being researched, most are potentially toxic.
 Check the CDC malaria map to assess your risk, before seeing your GP or travel doctor.
 Regardless of whether you are taking the medication or not, use commonsense and take adequate measures to avoid being bitten by mosquitoes.
 There are a number of worrying mosquito-borne viruses such as Zika and Dengue fever.
 Be particularly cautious at dusk.

-If you are heading off to a place where travellers gut bugs are rife (“Bali Belly” etc) talk to an experienced herbalist about whether you’re suitable to take golden seal (Hydrastis canedensis).
+If you’re heading off to places where gut bugs are rife (“Bali Belly” etc) talk to an experienced herbalist about whether it’s suitable for you to take golden seal (Hydrastis canedensis).
 There are a number of contraindications for this herb, including high blood pressure and pregnancy, so self-prescribing is unwise.
 Golden seal helps improves the integrity of the lining of your digestive system and has a proven track record for both preventing and treating infections (including Giardia).
 To be effective you need a high quality product, with CITES approval and an appropriate dose for your body.

-And talking about prevention, if you’re hoping to have a few sexual adventures of holiday – don’t forget to pack the condoms.
+Talking about infectious disease prevention, if you’re hoping to have a few sexual adventures of holiday – don’t forget to pack the condoms.
 You may not always be able to get the ones you prefer and in a hot climate, if they’ve been on the shelf for a while they may be more prone to breaking.

 A natural travel first aid kit